Sidebar

 Collegiate Personnel Plans

 The collegiate personnel plan must include the rationale for any significant variations from the established collegiate patterns in making academic appointments in specific academic units within the college/campus.
-In addition, the collegiate plan must include a specific supplemental plan for any unit in which the number of FTE contract faculty positions (category 2A) plus the number of FTE academic professional positions with primary responsibility for teaching (category 4A) exceeds 25% of the FTE tenured and tenure-track faculty.
+In addition, the collegiate plan must include a specific supplemental plan for any unit in which the number of FTE contract faculty positions (category 2A) plus the number of FTE academic professional positions with primary responsibility for teaching (category 4A) exceeds 25% of the faculty.
 Each supplemental plan should indicate the appropriate balance of faculty and academic staff responsibility, to include the levels and types of courses for which members of each group will be responsible.
-This supplemental plan must be developed in broad consultation with the leadership, faculty, and academic staff of these units. - Plan Approval
+This supplemental plan must be developed in broad consultation with the leadership, faculty and academic staff of these units.

 The Executive Vice President and Provost will review and approve all collegiate personnel plans, in consultation with the Vice President for Human Resources, other appropriate vice presidents and vice chancellors/chancellors, and the Faculty Senate Committee on Academic Freedom and Tenure.
-For units in the health sciences, college plans will first be reviewed and approved by the Vice President for Clinical Affairs prior to submission to the Office of the Executive Vice President and Provost.
+For units in the health sciences, college plans will first be reviewed and approved by the senior health sciences officer prior to submission to the Office of the Executive Vice President and Provost.
 For system campuses, plans must be approved by the respective vice chancellor/chancellor prior to submission.
 This process for units in the health sciences and system campuses applies throughout this document, even though it may not be restated.

 This policy will undergo a comprehensive review every four years.
 This review should examine both the success of the policy in meeting the University's goals of providing appropriate instruction of the highest possible quality for all students and the suitability of its provisions for the future of the University.
 This periodic review does not preclude earlier changes, should the need arise.